Dalibor-P/wabbajack-autoclicker/README.md

 ## Usage

+Run Wabbajack and begin downloading your modlist.
+Once a new window opens, letting you download specific mod via either slow or fast download off of Nexus, take a screenshot of the slow button.

-Make sure you have the screenshot in the same folder as your script with the name `slow download button.png`.
+Make sure you have the screenshot in the same folder as your script with a name `slow download button.png`.

-Run the script and reposition the console window so that it does not obstruct the Wabbajack window.
+Run the script and reposition your windows so that none of them obstruct the Nexus window.

+Follow the instructions in the python console.
 Hold `CTRL + E` if you want to end the script.